sharadregoti/tyk-docs/tyk-docs/content/tyk-on-premises/installation/on-heroku.md

 Pass: test123
 ```

-It will generate a default organisation with random admin username and a specified password.
+It will generate a default organization with random admin username and a specified password.
 The bootstrap script can be edited to suit your needs as well as just editing the user info in the dashboard.

 If this was successful, you should be able to log into your dashboard now.